smartin015/makerhouse_network/README.md

 * `./kubetail.sh -l component=speaker -n metallb-system`
 * If you see an error like "connection refused" referencing 192.168.1.#:7946, check to see if one of the "speaker" pods isn't actually running.

+## (Optional) 2.1b: reverse-proxy with Traefik

+We will use [Traefik](https://doc.traefik.io/traefik/) to reverse-proxy incoming requests.
+This lets us different services respond to different subdomains (`mqtt.mkr.house` and `registry.mkr.house`, for instance) without having to do lots of manual IP address mapping.
+This will require port forwarding to be set up as described in "Network Setup" above, or else you will not be able to route external traffic to your k3s services.

+If you do not want to publish external services, you can ignore this part.

 ### Traefik configuration

 Traefik is already installed by default with k3s.
 We still need to configure it, though.